conal/quotes/quotes.md

 "It's a poor sort of memory that only works backwards." - Lewis Carroll

-"I've had a lot of trouble in my life--most of which never happened." - Mark Twain
+"I've had a lot of trouble in my life---most of which never happened." - Mark Twain

 "You never change things by fighting the existing reality.
 To change something, build a new model that makes the existing model obsolete." - Buckminster Fuller